Samsung/TizenRT/docs/ProtectedBuildGuide.md

 ```

 - It is mandatory to define __uflash_segment_start__ linker variable.
-This will be used in the code to obtain the address of the uerspace object.
+This will be used in the code to obtain the address of the userspace object.
 - The user can also enable the CONFIG_AUTOGEN_MEMORY_LDSCRIPT config, which will auto-generate the memory.ld file based on the Flash partition information in CONFIG_FLASH_PART_XXXX configs.

 #### user-space.ld